SansGuidon/bookmarks/README.md

 > Don’t be scared, ashamed, or discouraged to make it paid
 > Don’t let anyone tell you how much you should charge for your work
 > value your work and believe that despite the fact that haters are loud, you’re still gonna get a lot of customers who would gladly pay for what you made.
+* [Logo Lab](https://logolab.app/home) - Test your logo | Put your logo to the test and find out where it succeeds and where improvements could be made.

 # CRM
 * [For The Love Of The Game](http://cocopebble.com/?p=370) - Why We Left Salesforce.com For a $12 CRM Solution